 Barcode Scanning for Parts Counting and More

-Our Barcode Feature offers users two great ways to scan barcodes.
+This function offers users two great ways to scan barcodes.
 You can use the available handheld scanner, or take advantage of the Upscale Indicator’s built-in camera system.

-You can also search and activate tares of your containers quickly, accelerating and optimizing the process of changing containers.
+You can also search and activate the tares of your containers quickly, accelerating and optimizing the process of changing containers.
 If you regularly use a parts counting scale, you should upgrade it with our UpScale Indicator to get all the great benefits of the Barcode Feature.

 Barcode Printing Boosts Tracking & Organization